 Step 6 – Panel Decisions

-After hearing from both parties and asking questions, the Panel will mute the phone line, or if in person, may retire to a separate room or area to deliberate.
+After hearing from both parties and asking questions, the Panel will mute the phone line to deliberate.

 Although the Panel typically provides its decision verbally to the Parties at the end of the hearing, it may defer its decision.
 All decisions must be rendered before March 16.
 In either case, you will receive a formal Decision Notice which BC Assessment is required to mail to you by April 7.